redoxrj/ZIEGLER_AEROSPACE_assignmnet/README.md

 # MERN E-COMMERCE APP 'RedoxCart'

 Hi!
-My name is **Rajnish Kumar**, I have made this ecommerce app for ReactJS developer Assignment Thinsil Tech.
-Pvt.
-Ltd. </br>
+My name is **Rajnish Kumar**, I have made this Assignment for Full stack developer ZIEGLER AEROSPACE </br>

 # Tech.
 Used